Mijat Gaćinović: AEK Athens

 On 28 June 2022, Gaćinović signed a 4-year contract with AEK Athens.
-The greek club paid an estimated fee of €1,000,000, while Hoffenheim will keep a resale rate of 30%.
+The Greek club paid an estimated fee of €1,000,000, while TSG Hoffenheim will keep a resale rate of 30%.

-In the first half of the 2022–23 season Mijat emerged as a leading figure in Matías Almeyda's plans, scoring 4 goals assisting another four.
-Following his return in action after the winter break and an injury, serbian sources confirmed that Stuttgart expressed interest in his services with an initial 6-month loan and an option to buy for the summer, with AEK denying any negotiation, unless potential offers exceed the sum of €8,000,000.
+In the first half of the 2022–23 season, Gaćinović emerged as a leading figure in Matías Almeyda's plans, scoring 4 goals and assisting another four.
+Following his return in action after the World Cup break and an injury, serbian sources confirmed that Stuttgart expressed interest in his services with an initial 6-month loan and an option to buy for the summer, with AEK Athens denying any negotiation, unless potential offers exceed the sum of €8,000,000.
+He scored on the last game of the season against Volos in a 4–0 home victory which helped AEK win the title.

+On 21 September 2023, Gaćinović scored with a low volley after a cross from Ehsan Hajsafi helping to a triumphant 3–2 away win against Brighton & Hove Albion for the first game of the Europa League group stage.
+This was AEK Athens' first win on English soil since 1978.

 International career

-Gaćinović played for Bosnia and Herzegovina at the Under-17 level, before eventually choosing to represent Serbia at the Under-19 level.
+Gaćinović played for Bosnia and Herzegovina at the Under-17 level, before eventually choosing to represent Serbia at the under-19 level.
 He was a member of the team that won the 2013 UEFA European Under-19 Championship.
 Furthermore, Gaćinović scored an equalizer against Portugal in the 85th minute of the semi-final.
 He also appeared at the 2014 UEFA European Under-19 Championship.

 Subsequently, Gaćinović represented Serbia at the 2015 FIFA U-20 World Cup, winning the gold medal.

 He debuted for the senior national team on 24 March 2017 against Georgia, replacing Filip Kostić in the 81st minute, and scored the third goal for Serbia in the 86th minute.
 In May 2018 he was named in Serbia’s preliminary squad for the 2018 FIFA World Cup in Russia, but he wasn't selected for the final squad.

+Gaćinović was selected in Serbia's squad for the UEFA Euro 2024.
+He played in a group stage match against Slovenia.
+Serbia finished fourth in the group.